 To be eligible for the Family & Community Medicine Residency program at Yuma Regional Medical Center, all applicants must meet the requirements described in the Resident Appointment Eligibility and Selection Policy.

 All applications are processed and evaluated through the Electronic Residency Application Service (ERAS) beginning in September of each year.
 In addition, Yuma Regional Medical Center participates in the National Residency Match Program (NRMP), and strictly abides by NRMP policies.

 Interviews are conducted during the months of October, November, December and January of each year.
 The Family & Community Medicine Residency program at Yuma Regional Medical Center accepts six PGY1 positions annually.

 PLEASE NOTE: APPLICANTS GRADUATING BEFORE 2012 ARE NOT ELIGIBLE FOR THE PROGRAM AND WILL NOT BE CONSIDERED FOR THE PGY-1 CLASS ENTERING JULY 1, 2017.

 We understand how important it is for you to choose the right medical residency program for your career goals.
 Our dedicated team in the Graduate Medical Education office is always available to answer any questions you may have.
-Please call us at 928-336-1290 and we’ll be glad to assist you.
+Please contact us at 928-336-1290 or firstname.lastname@example.org and we’ll be glad to assist you.